 - 2004 — The Portland Spirit was repowered with new, environmentally friendly engines and generators.
 In the Spring of 2004, the Explorer Jetboat (previously named the Outrageous) was purchased from Lake Meade Cruises and started operations.
 Cinnamon Bear returned to Portland when AWI obtained the rights and launched our first annual Cinnamon Bear Cruise.
-Cinnamon Bear has captured the hearts of children for over 70 years and in 2007 we published the first children Cinnamon Bear book.
+Cinnamon Bear has captured the hearts of children for more than 80 years and in 2007 we published the first children Cinnamon Bear book.

 - 2015 — The interior décor of the Portland Spirit was refreshed and interior stairwell to the Columbia Deck was rebuilt.

 - 2019 — AWI launches the Bigfoot Adventure Cruise in partnership with Cliff Barackman (featured on Animal Planet’s Finding Bigfoot) on the Explorer Jetboat.

 - 2022 — The galley (kitchen) of the Portland Spirit was completely gutted and brand new kitchen equipment and flooring was installed.
 AWI also launched a new state-of-the-art GPS-triggered narration system on the Portland Spirit with an app that allows you to listen to the narration inside the boat with headphones.